 Pasco County's Parks, Blueways & Trails

 Building on its existing hiking, biking and paddling trails, plans are in the works to make Pasco an epicenter for outdoor recreation in Florida.
 An extensive trail network is being developed, and it's expanding rapidly.

 Part of the plan is developing three regional connections among existing land trails.
 Planned connections are between Jay B. Starkey Wilderness Park in New Port Richey and the Pinellas Trail; the Withlacoochee State Trail from Trilby to Dade City; and between multiple coastal parks and a spur off the Pinellas Trail.
 With these regional connections, visitors can expect to have access to many more places to hike, bike and paddle.

 Wild inland places such as Conner Preserve and Withlacoochee River Park offer visitors a chance to see a side of Florida that’s not often seen.
 Outdoor recreation and wildlife viewing opportunities abound, with hiking, biking, birding and kayaking being some of the major draws to the area.

 The Starkey Wilderness Trail is located on one of the largest undeveloped natural lands in Pasco County and offers visitors a look at Old Florida, providing camping, restrooms and lots more.
 This 6.5-mile trail connects the 42-mile Suncoast Trail to the four-mile Starkey Boulevard Trail and the 3.1-mile Massachusetts Road Trail to the New Port Richey system that's popular with cyclists and runners.

-Pasco County’s coastline is equally as impressive.
+Pasco County parks' coastlines are equally as impressive.
 One of the newest additions to the Florida State Park system is Werner-Boyce Salt Springs State Park, which protects about four miles of untouched coastal habitat.
 At Werner-Boyce, visitors can walk a short nature trail that’s close to U.S. Highway 19.
 Kayaks can be launched at nearby Brasher Park.

 Pasco County offers plenty of options for coastal kayaking along with two wonderful rivers originating several miles inland.
 Paddling Anclote Key State Park offers visitors a chance to get away from it all.